 The European Association for Technical Communication (tekom) published a Competence Framework that defines the Competences for Technical Communicators.
 In this comprehensive guide, you will be able to find information about the “Technical Communicator (tekom)” Certificate, and their Three-step Certification Process.

-If you have any further inquiries about getting your certification, you have the possibility to contact the expert advice of qualified counselors (this service is free to tekom members who pay membership fees).
-They also provide a list of downloadable documents needed to get the tekom “Technical Communicator” certification.
-They have also made other useful tools available on their site.
+Moreover, if you have any further inquiries about getting your certification, you have the possibility to contact the expert advice of qualified counselors (this service is free to tekom members who pay membership fees).
+They also provide a list of downloadable documents needed to get the tekom “Technical Communicator” certification and also have made other useful tools available on their site.

 Technical Communication Today